patrikflorek/kvetcher/README.md

 # kvetcher

-A kivy component for drawing multi-layer bitmaps with a finger
+A kivy component for drawing on multiple layers of bitmaps with a finger